Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging: Abstract

 \section{Abstract}

 Model merging has emerged as a promising paradigm for enabling multi-task capabilities without additional training.
-However, existing methods often experience substantial performance degradation compared with individually fine-tuned models, even on similar tasks, underscoring the need to preserve task-specific information.
-This paper proposes \textbf{D}ecomposition, \textbf{T}hresholding, and \textbf{S}caling (\textbf{DTS}), an approximation-based personalized merging framework that preserves task-specific information with minimal storage overhead.
+However, traditional basic merging methods often experience performance degradation due to parameter conflicts, even when applied to similar tasks.
+While recent personalized merging frameworks successfully preserve task-specific information to maintain performance, they typically incur storage overhead.
+In this paper, we propose \textbf{D}ecomposition, \textbf{T}hresholding, and \textbf{S}caling (\textbf{DTS}), an approximation-based personalized merging framework that pushes task-specific storage efficiency.
 DTS first applies singular value decomposition to the task-specific information and retains only a small subset of singular values and vectors.
 It then introduces a novel thresholding strategy that partitions singular vector elements into groups and assigns a scaling factor to each group.
 To enable generalization to unseen tasks, we further extend DTS with a variant that fuses task-specific information in a data-free manner based on the semantic similarity of task characteristics.
-Extensive experiments demonstrate that DTS consistently outperforms state-of-the-art baselines while requiring only 1\% additional storage per task.
+Extensive experiments demonstrate that DTS consistently outperforms state-of-the-art baselines while requiring only 1\% extra storage per task.
 Furthermore, experiments on unseen tasks show that the DTS variant achieves significantly better generalization performance.
-Our code is available at \href{https://github.com/krumpguo/DTS}{https://github.com/krumpguo/DTS}.
+Our code is available at \url{https://github.com/krumpguo/DTS}. \keywords{Model Merging \and Multi-task Learning \and Efficiency \and Personalization \and Generalization}